dbt-content/google-datacatalog-dbt-tag/README.md

 To use the Cloud Function you just have to pass the dbt Cloud Run ID and the dbt Cloud Account ID in a JSON format like ```{"job_id":"7827359"}```.

-When Data Catalog template tags are created and when tags are created or updated on BigQuery tables, you can find all results from [https://console.cloud.google.com/datacatalog](https://console.cloud.google.com/datacatalog).
+When the Data Catalog template tag is created and when a tag is created or updated on BigQuery tables or views, you can find all results from [https://console.cloud.google.com/datacatalog](https://console.cloud.google.com/datacatalog).

-Finally, you can also search BigQuery tables in Cloud Data Catalog with a dbt tag from your own application like [https://github.com/victorcouste/dbt-datacatalog-explorer](https://github.com/dbt-content/dbt-datacatalog-explorer)
+Finally, you can also search BigQuery tables or views in Cloud Data Catalog with a dbt tag from your own application like [https://github.com/dbt-content/dbt-datacatalog-explorer](https://github.com/dbt-content/dbt-datacatalog-explorer)

 <br>
 Happy tagging !